 Cargo Lashing and Securing Services in Vietnam

-SVC Marine provides cargo lashing and securing support in Vietnam for selected project cargo, breakbulk cargo, heavy equipment, machinery, steel cargo, industrial cargoes and oversized shipments.
-Our work covers lashing team coordination, cargo securing arrangement, port/vendor communication, loading support, survey coordination and marine technical backup where required.
+SVC Marine carries out cargo lashing and securing work in Vietnam for project cargo, heavy equipment, steel cargo, breakbulk cargo, machinery, industrial cargoes and oversized shipments.

 For cargo lashing, securing and project cargo operation enquiries in Vietnam, please contact our shipping desk at shipping@svcmarine.com.